 - 2-3-1.
-Open Vivado and create a blank project called lab5\2\3. - 2-3-2.
-Create and add the Verilog module that will model the D flip-flop with synchronous reset.
+Open Vivado and create a blank project called lab5 2 3. - 2-3-2.
+Create and add the Verilog module that will model the D flip-flop with synchronous reset. - 2-3-3.

-- 2-3-3.
 Develop a testbench to test and analyze the design behavior.
 It should generate the input stimuli as shown in the timing diagram. - 2-3-4.
-Create and add the XDC file, assigning D input to SW0, reset input to SW1, Clk to SW14, and Q to LED0. - 2-3-5.
-Synthesize and implement the design.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins, assigning D input to SW0, reset input to SW1, Clk to SW15, and Q to LED0.